vineeth777/kafka-docker/README.md

-#Contain everything to a Docker,
+#Contain this setup to a Docker,

 #Dockerfile,